Registration, Evaluation, Authorisation and Restriction of Chemicals: Controversy

 Over a decade after REACH came into force, progress has been slow.
-Of the 100,000 chemicals used in Europe today, “only a small fraction has been thoroughly evaluated by authorities regarding their health and environmental properties and impacts, and even fewer are actually regulated,” according to a report for the European Commission.
+Of the 100,000 chemicals used in Europe today, "only a small fraction has been thoroughly evaluated by authorities regarding their health and environmental properties and impacts, and even fewer are actually regulated," according to a report for the European Commission.

 Apart from the potential costs to industry and the complexity of the new law, REACH has also attracted concern because of animal testing.
 Animal tests on vertebrates are now required but allowed only once per each new substance and if suitable alternatives cannot be used.
 If a company pays for such tests, it must sell the rights of the results for a "reasonable" price, which is not defined.
 There are additional concerns that access to the necessary information may prove very costly for potential registrants needing to purchase it.

 On 8 June 2006, the REACH proposal was criticized by non-EU countries, including the United States, India and Brazil, which stated that the bill would hamper global trade.

 The cosmetics company Lush were critical of the legislation when it was first proposed in 2006, as they believed it would increase animal testing.
 The cosmetics company wrote to its European customers and also ran an in-store marketing campaign, asking for postcards objecting to the legislation be sent to MEPs, a move which resulted in 80,000 Lush customers sending postcards.
 In December 2006, Lush protested outside the European Parliament in Strasbourg, by dumping horse manure outside the building.

 An opinion in Nature in 2009 by Thomas Hartung and Constanza Rovida estimated that 54 million vertebrate animals would be used under REACH and that the costs would amount to €9.5 billion, set against the annual European industry annual turnover of €507 billion.
 Hartung is the former head of European Centre for the Validation of Alternative Methods (ECVAM).
 In a news release, ECHA criticised assumptions made by Hartung and Rovida; ECHA's alternative assumptions reduced sixfold the number of animals.

 Only representative services

 Only representatives are EU-based entities that must comply with REACH (Article 8) and should operate standard, transparent working practices.
-The Only Representative assumes responsibility and liability for fulfilling obligiations of importers in accordance with REACH for substances being brought into the EU by a non-EU manufacturer.
+The Only Representative assumes responsibility and liability for fulfilling obligations of importers in accordance with REACH for substances being brought into the EU by a non-EU manufacturer.

 Non-EU consultancies offer "only representative" services, though according to REACH it is not possible to register a substance if your "only representative" consultancy company is not based in the EU, unless it is subcontracted to an EU-based registrant.

 The SIEFs will bring new challenges.
 An article in the business news service Chemical Watch described how some "pre-registrants" may simply be consultants hoping for work ("gold diggers") while others may be aiming to charge exorbitant rates for the data they have to offer ("jackals").